 By laying out a depiction of the continuous life cycle from awareness and recognition to its care and management, its use and broader understanding by all in a wide variety of heritage practices.
 Which will encompass the myriad of cultural heritage network of stakeholders and their synergies, depicting a sector intrinsically based on the relationship and on-going dialogue between cultural values and their significance to communities in their social and temporal context.

 This landscape will give us the matrix to assess the sector dynamics and stakeholders synergies, to identify professions and competences required, to design and propose educational programmes, for policymaking recommendations, to assess and identify needs and challenges in statistical frameworks, to draft recommendations for mobility, to foster quality provision of education and training for heritage practice, and finally to inform the final skills alliance strategy for the sector.

 The 2 brainstorm sessions in Riga

 The Riga meeting brought together the full CHARTER Alliance consortium for the first time since we had met in our global kick-off meeting in January.
-We re joined with a common goal, a discrete purpose and working plan – Start drafting our cultural heritage landscape model in a participatory venture.
+We’re joined with a common goal, a discrete purpose and working plan – Start drafting our cultural heritage landscape model in a participatory venture.

-They were a unique and extraordinary opportunity to gather members for 3 days of joint reflexion, open dialogue and free discussions about our perception of our daily professional practice in the cultural heritage sector.
+It was a unique and extraordinary opportunity to gather members for 3 days of joint reflexion, open dialogue and free discussions about our perception of our daily professional practice in the cultural heritage sector.

 Inspired by presentations on the cultural heritage policy background where we currently stand, the shared experiences from other projects and an overview of the methodological pathways we will have to trail, we were also invited to brainstorm on the landscape we will develop for our CHARTER strategy.